There are no products in your shopping cart.

 Posted by Kate Sanger, Head of Communications & Public Affairs, 3:45 pm

-This week, the Cervical Screening Programme in Wales announced that it is changing.
+The Cervical Screening Programme in Wales recently announced that it is changing.
 As of the 1st of January the routine screening interval for women and other people with a cervix in Wales aged 25 - 49 has moved from three to five years.
 We’re...Read more

 Posted by Suzanne Kelly, West of Scotland Cervical Cancer Prevention Project Coordinator, 11:30 am